paluh/purescript-strophejs/README.md

-# Purescript bindings for strophejs
+# Purescript bindings to strophejs

 ## Status